odanoburu/FreeLing-User-Manual/installation.md

     *   C++ compiler with STL and C++11 support (e.g. g++ 4.6 or newer)
 *   Enough hard disk space -about 3 Gb for source and temporary compilation files (which you can delete later if needed), plus some 1.1Gb for final installation.
 *   Some external libraries are required to compile FreeLing:
-    *   `libboost` & `libicu` libraries.
+    *   <tt>libboost</tt> & <tt>libicu</tt> libraries.
 Included in all Linux distributions.
 You probably do not have all neeeded components installed.
 Make sure to install both runtime and development packages for:
         *   libicu
         *   libboost-regex
         *   libboost-system
         *   libboost-thread
         *   libboost-program-options
         *   libboost-locale (only required for MacOSX or FreeBSD, not required in Linux)
-    *   `libz` compression library.
+    *   <tt>libz</tt> compression library.
 Included in all Linux distributions.
 You probably do not have all neeeded components installed.
 Make sure to install both runtime and development packages for:
         *   zlib

 ### Orientative package names {#orientative-package-names}